Scholarships and Grants

 Costs for the current academic year can be found on the websites of the Bursar’s Office website or the Office of Scholarships and Financial Aid.
 Tuition and fees for the next academic year are set each spring by the Board of Regents of the University System of Georgia, and are updated on the Bursar’s Office website as soon as possible.

-The Institute awards students more than $105 million in need and merit-based aid.
-If you are accepted to Georgia Tech, advisors in the Office of Scholarships and Financial Aid (OSFA) will work with you to make your degree attainable.
+Georgia Tech awards students more than $105 million in need and merit-based aid.
+If you are accepted, advisors in the Office of Scholarships and Financial Aid (OSFA) will work with you to make your degree attainable.
+The sections below provide an idea of funding options.

 Financial aid within the Ivan Allen College of Liberal Arts includes scholarships, awards, and jobs.
 Ivan Allen College advisors and undergraduate coordinators are happy to help students understand and apply for these options, as well as to complete applications for prestigious non-Georgia Tech fellowships and scholarships.